abogdanova/SwarmGE/README.md

 PonyGE2 contains a number of operators that manage linear genomes.
 These are discussed in later sections.

 *__NOTE__ that in general the use of a linear genome does not allow for "intelligent" operations.
 Although intelligent linear genome operators exist [Byrne et al., 2009], they are not implemented here as similar functions can be performed using derivation-tree based operations.*

+###Codon Size

+Each codon in a genome is an integer value that maps to a specific production choice when passed through the grammar.
+When generating a codon to represent a production choice, a random integer value is chosen that represents that correct production choice.
+The maximum value a codon can take is set by default at 10000.
+This value can be changed with the flag:

+    --codon_size [INT]

+or by setting the parameter `CODON_SIZE` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum value a codon can take.

 ##Derivation Tree Representation